 Were you wondering?
 Yes, I’m still breastfeeding Landon.
-But I have a new rule to nudge him toward weaning (see box below).
+But I’m nudging him toward weaning.

 What kind of lactivist would I be if I would hide?
 This is what activism is about, this is what you have to do to evoke change: you have to be willing to put yourself out there.

 I’m not hurting anyone with extended breastfeeding.
 I’ve done the research, trust me — I wouldn’t still do it if it was in any way harmful to my son.

 Let’s be clear — the normal age of a child that is allowed to wean when he or she is ready is four years old.
 I know, here in America that is a foreign concept, but not in other countries.

 And just because some people could never imagine nursing a child this long, that doesn’t mean my parenting decisions are wrong.
 They are just what works for us.

 What I care about is the mom who is relieved to read that she’s not alone, that there is another mom out there who breastfeeds an older child.

 What I care about is encouraging other moms to follow their gut when parenting and to care less about what other people think.

 What I care about is getting the word out that the World Health Organization now recommends breastfeeding for a minimum of 2 years.
 Extended breastfeeding doesn’t even start before that.